Religious war: Nigerian conflict

 Inter-ethnic conflict in Nigeria has generally had a religious element.
 Riots against Igbo in 1953 and in the 1960s in the north were said to have been sparked by religious conflict.
 The riots against Igbo in the north in 1966 were said to have been inspired by radio reports of mistreatment of Muslims in the south.
 A military coup d'état led by lower and middle-ranking officers, some of them Igbo, overthrew the NPC-NCNC dominated government.
 Prime Minister Balewa along with other northern and western government officials were assassinated during the coup.
 The coup was considered an Igbo plot to overthrow the northern dominated government.
 A counter-coup was launched by mostly northern troops.
 Between June and July there was a mass exodus of Ibo from the north and west.
 Over 1.3 million Ibo fled the neighboring regions in order to escape persecution as anti-Ibo riots increased.
 The aftermath of the anti-Ibo riots led many to believe that security could only be gained by separating from the North.

 In the 1980s, serious outbreaks between Christians and Muslims occurred in Kafanchan in southern Kaduna State in a border area between the two religions.

 The 2010 Jos riots saw clashes between Muslim herders against Christian farmers near the volatile city of Jos, resulting in hundreds of casualties.
 Officials estimated that 500 people were massacred in night-time raids by rampaging Muslim gangs.

 Buddhist uprising

 During the rule of the Catholic Ngo Dinh Diem in South Vietnam, the discrimination against the majority Buddhist population generated the growth of Buddhist institutions as they sought to participate in national politics and gain better treatment.
 The Buddhist Uprising of 1966 was a period of civil and military unrest in South Vietnam, largely focused in the I Corps area in the north of the country in central Vietnam.

-In a country where the Buddhist majority was estimated to be between 70 and 90 percent,Maclear, p.
-63. Diem ruled with a strong religious bias.
+In a country where the Buddhist majority was estimated to be between 70 and 90 percent, Diem ruled with a strong religious bias.
 As a member of the Catholic Vietnamese minority, he pursued pro-Catholic policies that antagonized many Buddhists.